gu-fan/clickable.vim/README.rst

         " pattern for string matching
         \ 'pattern': 'test',

+        " only valid when filetype is vim
+        \ 'filetype': 'vim',

         " tooltip when showing
         \ 'tooltip': 'test:',

         " syntax group name for highlighting. will be prefixed
         \ 'syn_group': 'test',

-        " syntax pattern seperator used for define pattern.
-        " should not be duplicated with symbol used inside pattern.
+        " syntax pattern seperator used for define pattern " should not be duplicated with symbol used inside pattern
         \ 'syn_sep': '`',

         " Highlight group name.
-The basic syntax highlighting.
+The basic syntax highlighting
         \ 'hl_group': 'Underlined',

         " Highlight group for hover.